Derrick Rossi: Career

-Rossi was appointed Associate Professor at the Stem Cell and Regenerative Biology Department at Harvard Medical School and Harvard University.
+Rossi in 2007 was appointed Associate Professor at the Stem Cell and Regenerative Biology Department at Harvard Medical School and Harvard University.
 At the same time he was a principal faculty member of the Harvard Stem Cell Institute and an investigator at the Immune Disease Institute (IDI), as well as in the Program in Cellular and Molecular Medicine at the Children’s Hospital Boston.

 Moderna was founded in 2010, based on discovery that pluripotent stem cells can be transformed and reprogrammed.
 Time magazine cited this pluripotent discovery as one of the top ten medical breakthroughs of the year.
-He was also named as one of "People Who Mattered" for Time in 2010.
-He was cited because the discovery "involved the invention of a safer method for creating pluripotent stem cells... a new method (which) could help move stem cell–based treatments for diseases such as diabetes and Parkinson’s more quickly from the lab to the clinic."
-Rossi was selected one of the 100 Most Influential People in 2011 by Time.

 In 2013 Rossi, Chien and their team reported that they "were able to improve heart function in mice and enhance their long-term survival with a "redirection of their [stem cell] differentiation toward cardiovascular cell types" in a significant step towards regenerative therapeutics for Moderna.
 In the same year and on the strength of the same paper Moderna was able to partner with AstraZeneca in exchange for $240 million "in upfront cash (plus much more in potential milestone payments)", and then received from other investors $110 million.

 In 2014 Rossi retired from his functions at the board and as a scientific advisor at Moderna.

-In 2015 Rossi was scientific co-founder of Intellia Therapeutics, which uses CRISPR gene editing for developing new drugs for treating genetic diseases.
-In 2016 Rossi co-founded Magenta Therapeutics focussing on hematopoietic stem cell transplantation in order to reset the patient’s immune system in case of autoimmune diseases, blood cancers and genetic diseases.
-Rossi was involved in the foundation of Stelexis Therapeutics, which develops new medication for treating cancerous stem cells.
+In 2015 Rossi was scientific co-founder of Intellia Therapeutics.
+In 2016 Rossi co-founded Magenta Therapeutics.
+Rossi was involved in the foundation of Stelexis Therapeutics in 2017, which develops new medication for treating cancerous stem cells.

 In 2018 Rossi retired from all of his Harvard positions in order to focus on his activities as an entrepreneur.
-Rossi currently serves as the interim CEO of the New York Stem Cell Foundation.
-Rossi is now the CEO of Convelo Therapeutics.
+Rossi served as the interim CEO of the New York Stem Cell Foundation from October 2022 to January 2024.
+Rossi is also CEO of Convelo Therapeutics.